jcuenod/ReferenceParser/README.md

 # ReferenceParser

+**TLDR:** Parse likely bible references from strings like "Jn3.16" or "1 Cor 13"

 This is a simple library designed to infer an intended verse reference given a string.
 It is used in url parsing by <https://parabible.com> so that users can use any book abbreviations they want to use while also providing support for a standard set of urls.

 ## Usage is simple